-- 13. After you have configured the Main and Adjacent channels, click the close button () in the Settings panel or the Settings button to remove the settings panel. - 14.
+- 13. After you have configured the Main and Adjacent channels, click the close button ( - 14.
 Click the Run button (Run) to take the measurements.

 Viewing Results

 MCPR measurement results are displayed both in the spectrum graph and in a table below the spectrum display.
 Individual Main channel power measurements appear in the graph under their channel identifiers.
 Individual adjacent channel power ratios also appear in the graph under the adjacent channel identifier.